The Jupiter Summer Tour in the year 2006 - Lorraine - Black Forest - Alsace

 Afterwards: If she asks for more, make her foam again with pleasure, but please with moderation!

-Special evening meal at the the very special hotel (above).
+...then we had a very special evening meal at the the very special hotel (above).

 The collection is housed in an old 18th century building, which has now been imaginatively extended.
 The collection has been enhanced by further additions by the Matisse family, and by later purchases.
-It also includes work by two other modern artists: August Herbin (1882-1960) who worked in Le Cateau; and his pupil, Geneviève Claisse.
+It also includes work by two other modern artists: August Herbin (1882-1960) who worked in Le Cateau; and his pupil, Genevieve Claisse.

 The impressionist painter Henri Matisse (1869-1954) was born in Le Cateau-Cambresis, but spent most of his adult life in Paris and Nice.
 Le Cateau-Cambresis is but 15km from our destination of Ligny and on the way from Sedan.

 The round-trip distance from Calais to Calais has been recalculated to be less than 1000 miles excluding excursions.
-The longest distance in a day is under 200 miles (dependent upon route), some days much less.
+The longest distance in a day was under 200 miles (dependent upon route), some days much less.